mas-sdb/ai-coding-fixability/model.md

 ## 📌 **About This Document**

+This document is created as part of a repository that provides a practical diagnostic prompt for diagnosing causes of AI misinference during code generation and evaluating countermeasures (prompt improvements, additional metadata, explicit validation instructions, etc.) that should be given to AI.
+Furthermore, as a framework for thinking to theoretically understand why AI misinfers, we devised a language ecosystem evaluation model.

 This framework was developed as a **thought experiment** based on practical experience and observations in AI-assisted coding.

 **Current Status:**